 Most of the risks associated with a pregnancy after weight-loss surgery are associated with vitamin, mineral, and key nutrient deficiencies.
 If you experience deficiencies while pregnant it could result in the baby not developing properly, a smaller baby, pre-term labor, or more.
 Working closely with your doctor and nutritionist and following recommendations for supplemental nutrients can mitigate the risks of pregnancy complications.

 Excessive Weight Gain

 Gaining weight is normal and necessary during pregnancy.
 However, after bariatric surgery, gaining too much weight is counterproductive to your goals.
 Keeping up with your supplements, eating a healthy diet, and staying faithful to your exercise routine can help keep you from gaining excessive amounts of weight during pregnancy.
-Working with your support system would be advised to create a plan that will help keep you safely on track during your pregnancy.
+It is advisable to work with your support system to create a plan that will help you stay safely on track during your pregnancy.